MADANA-IO/madana-apiclient-go/docs/JsonEnclaveProcess.md

 NewJsonEnclaveProcessWithDefaults instantiates a new JsonEnclaveProcess object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetInternalRemoteControlServer

+`func (o *JsonEnclaveProcess) GetInternalRemoteControlServer() string`

+GetInternalRemoteControlServer returns the InternalRemoteControlServer field if non-nil, zero value otherwise.

+### GetInternalRemoteControlServerOk

+`func (o *JsonEnclaveProcess) GetInternalRemoteControlServerOk() (*string, bool)`

+GetInternalRemoteControlServerOk returns a tuple with the InternalRemoteControlServer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInternalRemoteControlServer

+`func (o *JsonEnclaveProcess) SetInternalRemoteControlServer(v string)`

+SetInternalRemoteControlServer sets InternalRemoteControlServer field to given value.

+### HasInternalRemoteControlServer

+`func (o *JsonEnclaveProcess) HasInternalRemoteControlServer() bool`

+HasInternalRemoteControlServer returns a boolean if a field has been set.

+### GetInternalWireguardServer

+`func (o *JsonEnclaveProcess) GetInternalWireguardServer() string`

+GetInternalWireguardServer returns the InternalWireguardServer field if non-nil, zero value otherwise.

+### GetInternalWireguardServerOk

+`func (o *JsonEnclaveProcess) GetInternalWireguardServerOk() (*string, bool)`

+GetInternalWireguardServerOk returns a tuple with the InternalWireguardServer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInternalWireguardServer

+`func (o *JsonEnclaveProcess) SetInternalWireguardServer(v string)`

+SetInternalWireguardServer sets InternalWireguardServer field to given value.

+### HasInternalWireguardServer

+`func (o *JsonEnclaveProcess) HasInternalWireguardServer() bool`

+HasInternalWireguardServer returns a boolean if a field has been set.

+### GetEnclaveIdent

+`func (o *JsonEnclaveProcess) GetEnclaveIdent() string`

+GetEnclaveIdent returns the EnclaveIdent field if non-nil, zero value otherwise.

+### GetEnclaveIdentOk

+`func (o *JsonEnclaveProcess) GetEnclaveIdentOk() (*string, bool)`

+GetEnclaveIdentOk returns a tuple with the EnclaveIdent field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnclaveIdent

+`func (o *JsonEnclaveProcess) SetEnclaveIdent(v string)`

+SetEnclaveIdent sets EnclaveIdent field to given value.

+### HasEnclaveIdent

+`func (o *JsonEnclaveProcess) HasEnclaveIdent() bool`

+HasEnclaveIdent returns a boolean if a field has been set.

 ### GetAttestationServer